 Verdict

 The right choice depends on where you are in the production pipeline.
-If you already have a recording and editing setup and need powerful transcription with AI analysis for content repurposing, VidNotes offers the best value.
+If you already have a recording and editing setup and want strong transcription with AI analysis for content repurposing, VidNotes is the best value.
 Descript is ideal if you want to edit your podcast by editing the transcript.
-Riverside is the choice if you need a better remote recording experience with transcription built in.
+Riverside is the choice if you need better remote recording with transcription built in.

 Podcast Content Repurposing Workflow

-Here is how to turn one podcast episode into multiple content pieces using VidNotes:
+Here's how to turn one episode into multiple content pieces using VidNotes:

 - Record and edit your episode using your preferred tools